-- The model is noiseless; that is, not only is the state equation (9) noiseless, but the measurement equation (10) is also noiseless (i.e., w(n) = 0). - The observable data set $\{y(n)\}$ is infinitely long.
+- 1) the model is noiseless, i.e., not only is the state equation (9) noiseless, but the measurement equation (10) is also noiseless [i.e., w(n) = 0]; - 2) the observable data set $\{y(n)\}$ is infinitely long.

 Under these conditions, the theorem works with any delay τ so long as the embedding dimension D is large enough to unfold the underlying dynamics of the process of interest.